Explainer-Clock ticks down towards a Russian default

 At its most basic level, a default is a breach of contract, though the term can cover a variety of scenarios.

-Payment default is a failure to pay principal, interest or other amounts due after the grace period has passed, according to a paper by restructuring experts at the International Monetary Fund.
+Payment default is a failure to pay principal, interest or other amounts due after the grace period has passed, according to a paper by restructuring experts file:///C:/Users/8017535/Downloads/chapter-7-sovereign-default.pdf at the International Monetary Fund.

 However, there are also technical defaults due to events such as administrative errors, generally viewed by market participants as minor and swiftly remedied.